weppos/public_suffix_service/README.md

+# Repository moved permanently!

-Repository moved permanently to https://github.com/weppos/publicsuffix-ruby
+This repository has moved permanently to https://github.com/weppos/publicsuffix-ruby.

 Please update your remote URL to point to the new location. https://help.github.com/articles/changing-a-remote-s-url